Best Thermal Cameras iMore 2021

 A few parting thoughts

-You can't take videos with the Reveal, which is my only gripe.
-If that doesn't bother you, this rugged, well-made thermal camera will serve you well, no matter what your needs.
+You can't take videos with the RevealPRO, which is my only gripe.
+If that's not an issue for you, this rugged, well-made thermal camera will serve you well, no matter what your needs.

 Credits — The team that worked on this guide